tweag/asterius/docs/rts-migration.md

 at compiler-configuration time.
-Collectively, these configuration flags constitute a *feature vector.* By choosing an appropriate feature vector, it will be easy to build a hybrid run-time system that uses a mix of POSIX features and WebAssembly features---and this run-time system can be used to test WebAssembly features one at a time, on a congenial platform like Linux.
+Collectively, these configuration flags constitute a *feature vector.* By choosing an appropriate feature vector, it will be easy to build a hybrid run-time system that uses a mix of features that do and do not require POSIX mechanisms---and this run-time system can be used to test non-POSIX mechanisms one at a time, on a congenial platform like Linux.

 Using a feature vector will also have advantages for debugging.